A5H73Y/Parkour/docs/tutorials/plugin-config.md

     Enabled: true
     # Should the Player be notified if they have already completed the joined Course
     JoinMessage: false
-  # What GameMode should the Player be when finishing / leaving the Course
+  # What GameMode should the Player be when finishing / leaving the Course.
+This can be set to 'KEEP' to not override the Player's GameMode.
   SetGameMode: SURVIVAL
   # Should the Player be teleported away after finishing a Course
   TeleportAway: true